opinion

 Here's a scenario most adult retailers will recognize, even if they've never quite admitted it.
 A customer calls one of our stores.
 “Hi, I placed an order on your website yesterday — can I change the shipping address?”
 The associate has no idea what the customer is talking about.
 There's no order in our system, and there's no record of the customer.
 The associate explains, awkwardly, that the website is run by a distributor and that the customer needs to call them.
 The customer is irritated — reasonably so.
 They thought they were doing business with us.

 Now multiply that across every order placed, every cancellation request, every “Is my package coming today?” call, and every “Can I just pick this up at the store?” request we have to turn down because the order isn't connected to any of our locations.
-Multiply it by the pickup orders we couldn't fulfill, the walk-ins who showed up for products we don't carry, the order changes routed to the wrong company, and the return requests we couldn't help with.
+Multiply it by the walk-ins who showed up for products we don't carry, the order changes routed to the wrong company, and the return requests we couldn't help with.
 Each one is a small loss, but once you start looking, they're everywhere — and they add up faster than anyone wants to think about.

 Your customers already think the website is yours — it’s time to make that true.